xLUDIOx/xero-integration/README.md

 [![Build Status](https://travis-ci.org/payhawk/xero-integration.svg?branch=master)](https://travis-ci.org/payhawk/xero-integration)

-A service that Payhawk uses to integrate with Xero
+A service that Payhawk uses to integrate with Xero.
+It is currently in process of being developed